-You have probably switched to soy formula recently, and was surprised by the color, frequency, or the consistency of your baby’s poops.
+You have probably switched to soy formula recently, and were surprised by the color, frequency, or consistency of your baby’s poops.
 Therefore, you are wondering whether these new poops are normal or not.
 Well, I will cover all these questions you have about soy formula baby poop, so stay with me.

-What Does Soy Formula Poop Look Like?
+What Does a Soy Formula Poop Look Like?

 In the first three days, all newborns have a dark green to black, sticky, and tarry-like poop called meconium.

 If your newborn passes meconium in his first few days, it means that his bowels are doing their job correctly.
 After that, the color and consistency will depend on feeding type (breastfeeding or formula-fed).

 Soy Formula Baby Poop:

 Soy formula poop is often green to dark green, with a bad smell, and a hard/firm consistency like peanut butter.
 The poop frequency is once to twice a day and sometimes a poop every few days which is normal.
 The green and dark green colors are due to the high level of iron in soy formulas.
 Furthermore, the hard consistency is due to palm oil.